top of page

 The Evolution of Erotic Identity

-Every internal role expresses a chapter of relational history.
+Every internal role carries a chapter of relational history.

-The self that appears inside intimacy carries the wisdom of earlier environments and the aspirations of adulthood.
+The self that appears within intimacy holds the imprint of earlier environments

-The evolution of erotic identity begins when these meanings become visible.
+The evolution of erotic identity begins as these meanings come into view as desire is recognised

 Introducing MIRROR